BA St. Mary College

 PhD University of Iowa

-In spring 2010, Vermillion taught at one of Mount Mercy’s partner universities, Canterbury Christ Church University in England, and this experience led her and Assistant English Professor Christopher DeVault to offer a new travel course, British Literature and Culture.
+In spring 2010, Vermillion taught at one of Mount Mercy’s partner universities, Canterbury Christ Church University in England, and this experience led her and Assistant Professor of English Christopher DeVault to offer a new travel course, British Literature and Culture.
 In 2014, they offered a similar travel course in Ireland.
 Vermillion has accompanied Mount Mercy students on service trips to Kentucky and West Virginia, and in 2006, she was awarded the Mount Mercy Thomas Feld Chair for Excellence in Teaching.

 Vermillion loves to read and write, garden, lift weights, and watch women’s basketball.
-She lives in Iowa City with her partner and their three cats.
+She and her husband live in Iowa City with their two cats and three guinea pigs.